{{ (fullscreenTable) ? 'show networks' : 'fullscreen table' }} / download seed articles: CSV, RIS /

 How to read the co-authorship network?

-This 'local' co-authorship network shows the most common authors among the input articles.
-Depending on the discipline, the number of (co)authors among a set of multiple articles can quickly rise to the hundreds, which is why this author network only shows authors with a minimum number of input articles (not to be mistaken with their global number of publications, which is usually higher).
-The default minimum number of input articles is determined so that this network shows no more than 50 authors, but it can be changed with the dropdown at the bottom.
+This 'local' co-authorship network shows the most common authors among the Seed Articles.
+Depending on the discipline, the number of (co)authors among a set of multiple articles can quickly rise to the hundreds, which is why this author network only shows authors with a minimum number of Seed Articles (not to be mistaken with their global number of publications, which is usually higher).
+The default minimum number of Seed Articles is determined so that this network shows no more than 50 authors, but it can be changed with the dropdown at the bottom.

 Each node (= vertex) represents an author.
 The size depends on their number of input & suggested articles and the color depends on the first or last article they first appear in.
-Authors of input articles are circle-shaped (●), except for authors of the source article (if applicable), who are diamond-shaped (◆).
+Authors of Seed Articles are circle-shaped (●), except for authors of the source article (if applicable), who are diamond-shaped (◆).
 Click authors to filter articles-tables, ctrl+click to filter for more than one author.

 Each edge (= link) represents a collaboration between two authors among the source, input and suggested articles, the width indicating the number of collaborations.
 Click edges to filter input & suggested articles.